 Underlying Network Calculus is the (min,+) algebra.
 To learn the (min,+) algebra, or to develop new Network-Calculus timing verification algorithms, we need a (min,+) algebra interpreter that should be both easy to use, with graphical outputs to quickly understand the results of calculations, and comprehensive in terms of the mathematical operators available.

-We have made our state-of-the-art (min,+) algebra interpreter freely available for research and teaching since 2010.
 We are today glad to release the (min,+) Playground, which is a web service that allows to write and execute (min,+) algebra calculations without any installation.

 To get you started, you’ll find on this page a quick reference guide listing the mathematical functions and operators available in the interpreter.
 You can also execute the (min,+) script below by clicking on the Run button.